MISS COOKBOOK

 • Martha was a heroine during the during the American Revolution.
 For years she lived at Valley Forge and other army camps.
 Martha organized sewing of uniforms and donations of food, medicine, and supplies.
 Soldiers named her "Lady Washington" in appreciation.

 • At the end of war, George became the first President of the United States.
-Martha, as First Lady, was hostess to a new country and world dignataries.
+Martha, as First Lady, was hostess to a new country and world dignitaries.
 Martha hosted social gatherings and formal dinners weekly.
 A favorite dish served was Crab Soup.
 Guests appreciated her hospitality and attention to both cuisine and politics.

 Shrewsbury Cakes